kenadian/Uber-SFMovies/README.md

 You can check out a live version [here].(http://sfmapproject.s3-website.ca-central-1.amazonaws.com)

-This is currently meant only as a desktop app and has not been optimized for small screens.
+This is currently meant only as a desktop app.

 ## Install